Harold Ramirez Player Props: Rays vs. White Sox

 Harold Ramirez At The Plate

-- Ramirez has four doubles, a triple, five home runs and six walks while batting .354.
+- Ramirez is hitting .354 with four doubles, a triple, five home runs and six walks.

+- In 68.4% of his games this year (13 of 19), Ramirez has picked up at least one hit, and in eight of those games (42.1%) he recorded multiple hits.

-- He has gone deep in five games this season (26.3%), leaving the park in 6.9% of his trips to the dish.
+- He has gone deep in 26.3% of his games this year, and 6.9% of his trips to the plate.

-- Ramirez has had an RBI in seven games this season (36.8%), including three multi-RBI outings (15.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has had at least one RBI in 36.8% of his games this year (seven of 19), with more than one RBI three times (15.8%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.